thomasp85/tweenr/README.md

 *tweening of 9 states of data*

 ## How does it work?
-Installation is currently through the use of `devtools` but the package will eventually land on CRAN:
+tweenr is available through CRAN using `install.packages('tweenr')`.
+In order to get the development version, you can install directly from GitHub using
+devtools:

 ```r
 if (!require(devtools)) {